 Once you pass you will be given a pass certificate and you should then contact the National Driving Licence Service on www.ndls.ie and arrange an appointment to receive your learners permit.
-You must go to one of the NDLS centres in Santry, Citywest or Leopardstown.
-If you cannot get an appointment as soon as you would like there is also a walk in service where you must wait for a slot to become free and there is no guarantee you will be seen.
+You must go to one of the NDLS centers in Santry, Citywest or Leopardstown.
+If you cannot get an appointment as soon as you would like there is also a walk-in service where you must wait for a slot to become free and there is no guarantee you will be seen.

 You will be required to verify your identity as part of the face to face application process.
 This means that you will have to submit documentation to prove your identity, your address & your PPSN, as well as confirmation of your country of birth/residency entitlement